English

 Step 1: Register an enterprise main account

-Step 2: Log in to the account with the password
+Step 2: Log in to the account with password

 You can call the API method loginMerchantByPassword to implement login to the enterprise main account.